1 Welcome to Artstor.

 - on an ad hoc basis and without commercial gain or in a manner that would substitute for direct access to the Artstor Content, sharing a work that incorporates limited Artstor Content for purposes of collaboration, comment, or similar non-commercial educational or scholarly use.

 4.2 Fair Use, Educational, and Other Exceptions to Copyright Laws for Artstor Content.
 Subject to Prohibited Uses in Section 5, nothing in these Terms and Conditions of Use should be construed or interpreted to limit those uses of Artstor Content that are permitted under the fair use, educational exceptions, or other similar provisions of the copyright laws or other intellectual property rights laws in the United States, but Institutional Licensees and Authorized Users make such uses at their own risk.
-Institutional Licensees and Authorized Users expressly acknowledge and agree that Artstor shall not be liable in any way for any uses that they make of the Artstor Content that exceed these Terms and Conditions of Use, whether or not such use is made in reliance on fair use and/or other provisions of the United States copyright or other intellectual property rights laws.
+Institutional Licensees and Authorized Users expressly acknowledge and agree that ITHAKA shall not be liable in any way for any uses they make of the Artstor Content that exceed these Terms and Conditions of Use, whether or not such use is made in reliance on fair use and/or other provisions of the United States copyright or other intellectual property rights laws.

 4.3 Use of Non-Artstor Content.
 Use of Non-Artstor Content may be subject to different terms imposed by the institutions or individuals posting such Non-Artstor Content, as indicated in the metadata where such content appears.
 By using Non-Artstor Content, you agree to abide by any posted terms and conditions, as well as these Terms and Conditions of Use, which shall continue to apply.
 In the event of a conflict between these Terms and Conditions of Use and any terms posted in the metadata of any Non-Artstor Content, the terms posted in the metadata of such content shall prevail.
-Artstor takes no position as to whether Non-Artstor Content may be used pursuant to the fair use, educational exceptions or other similar provisions of the copyright laws or other intellectual property rights laws in the United States.
+ITHAKA takes no position as to whether Non-Artstor Content may be used pursuant to the fair use, educational exceptions or other similar provisions of the copyright laws or other intellectual property rights laws in the United States.

 4.5 Images for Academic Publishing.
 The Images for Academic Publishing (“IAP”) program makes available publication-quality images for use in scholarly publications free of charge.
 Certain images within the Artstor Digital Library are a part of the IAP program and are identified with the icon directly below the thumbnail of the image.
-To learn more about how to utilize images consistent with the IAP program, please go to: http://support.artstor.org/?article=images-for-academic-publishing.
+To learn more about how to utilize images consistent with the IAP program, please go to: support.artstor.org/hc/en-us/articles/360021187714.

 5 Prohibited Uses of the Content.